 He loves French fries.

-He's too.
+He's two.

-All he eats is chicken fingers and French fries.
+All he eats is chicken fingers and french fries.

-That's our that's his daily diet.
+That's his daily diet.

 All right.

-At least he at least there's one.
+At least there's one.

 And pasta.